Rizal, Zamboanga del Norte

 Rizal, officially the Municipality of Rizal (Lungsod sa Rizal; Subanen: Benwa Rizal; Chavacano: Municipalidad de Rizal; Bayan ng Rizal), is a municipality in the province of Zamboanga del Norte, Philippines.
-According to the 2020 census, it has a population of 15,052 people.
+According to the 2024 census, it has a population of 15,347 people.

+History

+Named after Philippine hero Jose Rizal, the town was created from the then municipality of Dapitan, province of Zamboanga on December 21, 1950 by President Elpidio Quirino through Executive Order No. 385.
+Rizal's earlier barrios were as follows: New Tolon (formerly Maniway, now simply Tolon), Mapang, Bongbongan, Tuayon, Sipaon, New Carcar, Singaran, Sacro, Maroc, Mitemos, Nanca-an, Tolon, Marapong Diot, Balatacan, Damasing, Sibaca, Nasipang, Mabunao and Nanka.

+On May 7, 1959, through Republic Act No. 2192, the southern portion of Rizal was carved out to form the municipality of La Libertad.

 Geography

 Barangays

 Rizal is politically subdivided into 22 barangays.
 Each barangay consists of puroks while some have sitios.

 Sitios Mercedes, San Roque, and Mauswagon became barrios in 1955.